Best GLP-1 for Seniors: Safest Options, Real Costs, Medicare, and Top Programs

 What it costs (verified February 2026):

-Why it works for seniors: Yucca's provider review process is thorough — a licensed U.S. physician reviews your intake within 24 hours, and they follow a structured 12-week titration schedule designed to minimize side effects.
-No video call required for most patients, which can be easier for seniors uncomfortable with telehealth video.
-Available in all 50 states.
-Over 20,000 patients reported on their platform.
+Why it works for seniors: Yucca's provider review process is thorough — a licensed U.S. provider reviews your intake within 24 hours, and they follow a structured titration schedule designed to minimize side effects.
+Over 20,000 patients on their platform, with a Trustpilot average around 4.5/5 from 500+ reviews.

 Willow — Premium All-Inclusive Option